TALHA-MOMIN/CODTECH-TASK-1/README.md

 •	**Pandas** : Used for data manipulation and analysis.
 •	**Matplotlib** : Employed for crating static , animated and interactive visualizations.
 •	**Seaborn** : Utilised for making statistical graphics that are informed and attractive.

+**Conclusion:** The Exploratory Data Analysis (EDA) on Haberman's Survival Dataset reveals that age, year of operation, and the number of positive lymph nodes are critical factors influencing patient survival.
+The data suggests that younger patients and those with fewer positive lymph nodes generally have better survival outcomes.